rajudin-ali/Sales-Performance-Dashboard/README.md

 ## 📈 Key KPIs

-Total Revenue – Sum of all Total Sales.
+Total Sales – Sum of all Total Sales.

-Average Order Value (AOV) – Total Revenue ÷ Total Orders.

 Total Quantity Sold – Sum of Quantity across all orders.

 Sales by Product Category – Breakdown of revenue per Product Category.

 Top-Selling Products – Ranking based on Total Sales or Quantity.

+Top Product Ratings - Average rating of each customer

+Monthly Sales Trends

 ## 🚀 How to Run the Project